noisfischer/StickySituation/web/README.md

 - Shared types reside in `packages/constants/index.ts`
 - API types reside in `src/api/types.ts`
-- steam ids `BigInt`s by default. we're treating these as strings in the API so that non-steam users can be identified with a nanoid or uuid
+- steam ids `BigInt`s by default. we're treating these as plain ints/numbers in the API. non-steam users will need to be handled differently...somehow

 ## Security